Search for a course

-We have listed several vet careers and, these include the most obvious ones; Veterinary Surgeon and Veterinary Nurse, as well as Nursing Assistant, Veterinary Receptionist and Veterinary Care Assistant.
+We have listed several vet careers and these include the most obvious ones; Veterinary Surgeon and Veterinary Nurse, as well as Nursing Assistant, Veterinary Receptionist and Veterinary Care Assistant.
 Relevant training is essential.

-Advise and career choices within Veterinary care.
+Advice and career choices within Veterinary Care.

 Veterinary Nursing Assistant:

-A Veterinary nursing assistant is a great starting point for anyone who is considering a career as a vet.
-The great thing about veterinary nursing is that it has a lower barrier to entry and does not require extensive animal training .
+A veterinary nursing assistant is a great starting point for anyone who is considering a career as a vet.
+The great thing about veterinary nursing is that it has a lower barrier to entry and does not require extensive animal training.

 A fully qualified veterinary nursing assistant will work closely with other qualified staff including senior veterinary nurses, veterinary surgeons, and vet staff.

 People often overlook the other essential roles in a veterinary surgery, and a veterinary receptionist is one of those key roles.
-Veterinary receptionists respond to clients and pet careers and ensure that communication and updates are being passed on to veterinary surgeons, nurses and other active staff members.
+Veterinary receptionists respond to clients and pet carers and ensure that communication and updates are being passed on to veterinary surgeons, nurses and other active staff members.

-Often considered as a stepping stone into veterinary nursing, a veterinary receptionist gets to experience first-hand interactions with animals and will provide an unique and invaluable insight into the operations of running a veterinary practice, surgery, animal clinic or hospital.
+Often considered as a stepping stone into veterinary nursing, a veterinary receptionist gets to experience first-hand interactions with animals and will provide a unique and invaluable insight into the operations of running a veterinary practice, surgery, animal clinic or hospital.

-Animal Hydrotherapy is a popular choice for those that enjoy hands on experience with animals, and it is also considered an alternative to a Veterinary Career.
+Animal hydrotherapy is a popular choice for those that enjoy hands-on experience with animals, and it is also considered an alternative to a Veterinary Career.

-Animal Hydrotherapists use varied techniques to help animals with rehabilitation, mobility, or injury.
+Animal Hydrotherapists use varied techniques to help animals with rehabilitation, mobility, or

 Hydrotherapy is also a good form of exercise used for animals with weight issues and can assist with their overall wellbeing.